sbhavy/sbhavy.github.io/_pages/about.md

 I am a first-year CS PhD student at the [National University of Singapore](https://www.comp.nus.edu.sg/).

-My research interest lies in **Cooperative Intelligence**; it uses concepts from *Bayesian inference*, *game theory*, and *reinforcement learning*.
+My research interest lies in **Cooperative Intelligence**.
 Particularly, I am curious about understanding and developing **cooperative infrastructures** for settings that involve self-interested agents.

 To that end, I seek to answer the following research questions.